clzirbel/BGSU-LaTeX-Templates/README.md

 The LaTeX axessibility package is designed to produce text for typeset mathematics that can be read by a screen reader, but it did not work as well as what was produced without the axessibility pacakge.
 In case this changes in the future, the instructions below may be helpful.

-* Edit your main LaTeX file dissertation.tex or thesis.tex to comment out the \documentclass{BGSU} line and uncomment the lines that use \documentclass{BGSUaccessible}
+* Edit lines marked with LuaLaTeX in BGSU.cls
 * Process your document with LuaLaTeX so that a screen reader can pronounce the content of your math equations.
 If you are running LaTeX on your own computer, this may require installing several packages.
 On overleaf, upload the project, then click the Menu and set the compiler to LuaLaTeX.